swfsql/phasmo/README.md

-# emoji-powered Phasmophobia evidence tracker
+# emoji-first Phasmophobia evidence tracker

 WIP utility to help tracking evidences for the Phasmophobia game.